Tencent/TNN/doc/en/user/convert_en.md

 ```
 - tensorflow2tnn

-The current convert2tnn model only supports the graphdef model, and does not support checkpoint and saved_model format files.
+The current convert2tnn model only supports the graphdef model, but does not support checkpoint or saved_model format files.
 If you want to convert the checkpoint or saved_model model, you can refer to the tf2onnx section below to convert it yourself.

 ``` shell script
 python3 converter.py tf2tnn -h